Animation in Spain

 Tax breaks help fuel production

 While the Spanish government had to cut support to the audiovisual sector due to financial restrictions during the economic crisis, the situation changed in 2016 with new regulations and the creation of nationwide tax deductions for investment in audiovisual production, service work and technological innovation.
-These deductions have been recently improved fostering the competitiveness of the country.
+These deductions have been recently improved, from 2020 onwards, fostering the competitiveness of the country.
+Animation made in Spain can benefit for a general tax credit ranging from 30% to 25%, and so can benefit international companies who subcontract animation services in the country starting at 200,000 Euro investments.

-As Spain is a highly decentralized unitary state, some regional governments have their own tax resources and so are able to decide on the level of tax incentives they choose to offer.
-This means some tax rebates, such as the 50-45% rebate for national and international animation productions offered in the Canary Islands, or 35% rebate in Navarre, are among some of the highest in Europe.
+As Spain is a highly decentralized unitary state, some regional governments have their own tax resources and so can decide on the level of tax incentives they choose to offer.
+This means some higher tax rebates, such as the 50-45% rebate for national and international animation productions offered in the Canary Islands, 40% rebate in Navarre, or 60% rebate for national animation titles in Basque Country (if the expenditure in the region exceeds 50% of the production cost).
+And if the audiovisual production is in the Basque language, the tax break increases to 70%.
+These deduction percentages are the highest in Europe, and the impact of these measures is expected to be felt soon.

-This is attracting both local and international companies to set up animation studios in destinations where the tax incentives are on offer.
-However, most Spanish companies remain headquartered in either Madrid or Barcelona.
-In 2018, almost three quarters of animation companies in Spain had developed their own IP for international exploitation, with the majority of companies also providing service work for international partners on a work-for-hire basis.
+Thus, Spain has been able to attract both local and international companies to set up animation studios in destinations where the tax incentives are on offer.
+However, most Spanish companies remain headquartered in either Madrid or Barcelona, which keep being the major industrial poles, closely followed by Canary Islands.

-One key issue is that there are currently no dedicated funds for animation in Spain, although animated feature films can apply for generic cinema funds.
-Local producers are talking to the Spanish Centre for Cinema and Audiovisual (ICAA) to explore the possibility of introducing a new fund specifically for the development and production of animated series for TV and new digital platforms.
-Some regional film institutes cover this gap to finance animation titles, such as ICEC in Catalonia or IVAC in Valencia.
+One key issue is that there are currently no dedicated funds for animation in Spain nationwide, although animated feature films can apply for generic cinema funds (not series).
+Local producers are talking to the Spanish Centre for Cinema and Audiovisual (ICAA) to explore the possibility of introducing a new fund specifically for the production of animated feature films and animated TV series, expected to happen in recent future.
+Some regional film institutes cover this gap to finance animation titles through dedicated funding schemes, such as ICEC in Catalonia (the region supporting the more audiovisual sector in Spain) or IVAC in Valencia.
+There is also a new grant program, Ibermedia Next, launched in 2023 by Ibermedia; this program grants an amount of 150,000 Euro for digital animation or live-action shows with a significant percentage of VFX/Animation in it.

 Dedicated coproducers

-Broadcasters remain the main source of financing for animation companies in Spain, with Spanish broadcaster RTVE’s children’s channel Clan one of the main investors in animation series and films.
-Catalan public broadcaster TV3 is also actively coproducing animation projects, followed by À Punt in Valencia and, in a lower extent, ETB in Basque Country or TVG in Galicia.
-On the contrary, the country’s private channels focus on acquiring finished content with the occasional pre-buy of animated films, rarely series.
+Broadcasters remain the main source of financing for animation companies in Spain, with Spanish broadcaster RTVE’s children’s channel Clan being the main investor in animation series and films, although the total allocation per year is far from those in other Western European countries (compared to RAI, ZDF or FranceTV).
+Catalan public broadcaster 3CAT is also actively coproducing animation projects (both series and films), followed by À Punt in Valencia and, in a lower extent, ETB in Basque Country or TVG in Galicia.
+On the contrary, the country’s private channels focus on acquiring finished content with the occasional pre-buy of animated films, but hardly ever TV series.
+There are always exceptions, however, such as Pobre Diablo, a production from Buendía Estudios and Rokyn Animation (released in HBO in early 2023).
+This title marked some milestones, such as the first adult animation series being a platform original in Spain and also being in the top-5 most watched series in HBO at its worldwide release.

 Spain’s animation and VFX industry is currently the audiovisual sector with the biggest growth opportunities in the country, as new companies focus on original IP and strike key international partnerships.